docker-hy/docker-hy.github.io/exercises.md

 Nginx will function as a [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy) for us (see the image above).
 The requests arriving at anything other than /api will be redirected to frontend container and /api will get redirected to backend container.

 At the end you should see that the frontend is accessible simply by going to http://localhost and the button works.
+Other buttons may have stopped working, do not worry about them.

 As we will not start configuring reverse proxies on this course you can have a simple config file: